federicopessina/Solomon/README.md

 that came earlier.

 ## Getting Volume
+We don't want to modify the state of an Order object except when it's removed for internal logic reasons.

 We need to be able to get the volume, but it's important that this call happens as fast as possible.
-Right now we would have to loop through every element of a queue to sum up it's volume.
+With a vector we would have to loop through every element of a queue to sum up it's volume.
 But what if we kept a hashmap that kept track of the volume at each price, and incremented/decremented the volume counter when order were added and cancelled from the limit book?